microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 such that Alice would change it from yellow to red and Bob would change it from yellow to blue.
 If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the background color of the note will change from yellow to red then from red to blue.
-If the edits are sequenced in the reverse order, then the background color of the note will change from yellow to blue then from blue to red.
+If the edits are sequenced in the opposite order, then the background color of the note will change from yellow to blue then from blue to red.

 Example 2: